Day 12 – National Preparedness Month Challenge – Long Term Food Storage, Part 2 – Inventory, Plan and Purchase

 You need to store some Fats for cooking and health.
 There are many debates going on right now about the “right” kind of fats to use and we won’t get into that today.
 You will need some kind of vegetable oil (we have olive and coconut) and shortening (yes even Crisco and lard) as part of your long term food storage plan.
 Most of these will not last more than 2 years, so plan on rotating.

-And finally, don’t forget to plan for herbs, spices and sauces.
-They will help you create variety with your long term food storage.
+And finally, don’t forget to plan for dried herbs, spices, and sauces.
+They will help you create variety with your long term food storage and avoid food fatigue.
 My husband could not exist without them!

 Today’s Challenge: Plan, Inventory and Execute a Long Term Storage Plan